AT Journey: Web Edition

+If you're new to AT, don't worry!
 This journey is designed for educators who may be unfamiliar or have limited prior knowledge about assistive technology as they navigate through the AT maze.

 When does technology become assistive technology (AT)?
 The type, tool, and function of the technology often determines when technology is considered to be AT, Educational Technology (ET or Ed Tech), or Information Technology (IT).

 Many classrooms and schools are adopting Universal Design for Learning (UDL), Bring Your Own Device (BYOD), or 1:1 devices, which incorporate technology and accommodations that could benefit some students more than others.

 Learn more about these different technologies and how AT intersects with each.

 Expecting one person (e.g., an AT specialist) to carry the weight of providing assistive technology for each student who requires it is not only a burden, it’s unrealistic!
 After several years of training and on-the-job experience, all educators have an immense amount of expertise, yet this information is often “siloed” in their respective fields.